Communicating Impact: The Key to Credible Sustainability Stories

 Clarity doesn’t weaken your story.
 It anchors it.

 Many teams worry that being precise will make their work sound smaller.
 In reality, it makes it more credible.
+There’s a big difference between claiming impact and showing how impact is being built.

 Instead of: